Mountain Bike Haven

 Big Bear Lake came to MTB prominence in the 80s and 90s, with Big Bear Mountain Resort’s Summit Bike Park serving as the place for pro and amateur riders alike – hosting some of the industry’s biggest events like the NORBA Nationals Series and MTB World Cup – while pushing the progression of the sport to new heights.

-In the early 2000s the Big Bear Mountain Resort suspended all summer operations, including the Summit Bike Park, before amending its policy and allowing MTB riders to access non-downhill trails in 2004.
+In the early 2000s, Big Bear Mountain Resort suspended all summer operations, including the Summit Bike Park.
+In 2004, it allowed MTB riders to access off-site trails.

 All Is Not Lost

 In 2014 Mammoth Resorts acquired Big Bear Mountain Resort and the Summit Bike Park was reopened to the delight of downhillers throughout the Southland.
 Since reopening, the Summit Bike Park has reclaimed its status as one of the sport’s leading destinations, featuring new trails, expanded terrain, and training areas for riders to hone their skills.
-In addition to its downhill and base area options, Summit Bike Park also provides access to 60+ miles of cross-country trails as part of the Big Bear Valley Trails Foundation’s Adopt-a-Trail program.
+Summit Bike Park also provides access to 60+ miles of cross-country trails, all part of the Big Bear Valley Trails Foundation’s Adopt-a-Trail program.

 Not Just a Downhill Haven

-With over 100 miles of cross-country trails weaving and winding through the National Forest on both the lake, Big Bear has something for riders of all disciplines and abilities.
-All non-lift accessed trails are free to ride and offer a wide mix of options, from challenging technical terrain to more leisurely treks.
+With over 100 miles of cross-country trails weaving through National Forest, Big Bear has something for riders of all disciplines and abilities.
+All non-park trails are free to ride and offer a mix of options, from challenging technical terrain to more leisurely treks.

 Building a Reputation

-In Spring 2019, Big Bear Mountain Resort announced a three-year agreement to host the FOX US Open of Mountain Biking at Summit Bike Park, marking the first time in the event’s 16-year history that it will be held on the West Coast.
-In preparation for the event, Summit Bike Park is building a new expert/pro downhill trail that will be open to the public before and after racing, further cementing Big Bear’s status as the MTB mecca of Southern California.
+In Spring 2019, Big Bear Mountain Resort announced it would host the FOX US Open of Mountain Biking at Summit Bike Park, marking the first time in the event’s 16-year history to be held on the West Coast.
+In preparation for the event, Summit Bike Park built a new expert downhill trail - 10-PLY - that further cemented Big Bear’s status as the MTB mecca of Southern California.